happykcz/happyk-au-site/tools/google-drive-photo-enhancer/README.md

 ### Notes on AI/Gemini

-- The code intentionally does not ship a Gemini API key to the browser.
-If `config.json` does not include Gemini settings, the app uses mocked AI responses client-side, which is safe for public hosting.
+- The code avoids bundling the Gemini SDK.
+If `geminiApiKey` is absent, AI features return mocked responses client-side (safe for public hosting).
+- If you add `geminiApiKey` to `config.json`, the SDK loads dynamically from a CDN at runtime (not bundled).
+This exposes the key to users; do this only for local testing.
-- For real AI calls, proxy them through a server you control, or a Cloud Function, to keep secrets safe.
+- For production AI, proxy requests through a server you control to keep the key secret.

 ### Maintenance Tips